Robinson Ekspeditionen 2016

 Robinson Ekspeditionen 2016 is the eighteenth season of the Danish version of the Swedish television series Expedition Robinson.
 This season premiered on August 29, 2016.
 The main twist this season is that there are three tribes instead of the usual two.
 Of the three tribes one is comprised completely of men, another of women and a third of mostly couples.
 In the first episode of the season the one member of each tribe immediately forced to compete in an elimination challenge in which the losing contestant would be eliminated from the competition.
 Tina lost the competition to Mathias and Kim and was eliminated, however she returned in the following episode along with first voted out Katja following a series of voluntary exits.
 As the winner of the first challenge, Mathias earned his tribe immunity meaning they would not need to compete in the first immunity challenge.
 Beginning in episode two the winning tribe of the reward challenge would win immunity and exemption from the immunity challenge.
 Following his girlfriend Natasha's voluntary exit, Kim was ejected from the competition.
 In the second and third episodes both Jesper and Tina were eliminated after losing their respective duels.

 Finishing order

+Notable cast members includes Caroline Petersen, a former contestant on Paradise Hotel, Sofie Wulff Kampmann, former contestant on MasterChef Danmark and Ulrik Pihl, former contestant on Gift ved første blik.